French cruiser Galilée: Construction – 1900

 The keel for Galilée was laid down at the Arsenal de Rochefort shipyard in Rochefort in 1893.
 She was launched on 28 April 1896 and she was completed in September 1897.
 She completed her sea trials off Rochefort that year, reaching a maximum speed of 19.8 kn in poor weather.

 The next year, she was assigned to the Mediterranean Squadron, which at that time consisted of four pre-dreadnought battleships, four ironclads, two armored cruisers, and three other protected cruisers, among other smaller vessels.
+On 20 September 1898, the ship took part in shooting practice with the battleships Jauréguiberry, Brennus, and Charles Martel, the ironclad Magenta, and the armored cruiser Chanzy; the ships used the old ironclad floating battery Arrogante as a target; they fired some 350 shells at Arrogante, which caught fire, rolled over, and sank.
 By 1899, the unit had been strengthened with new ships, allowing older, less effective vessels to be sent elsewhere.
 By that time, the unit consisted of six pre-dreadnought battleships, three armored cruisers, seven other protected cruisers, and several smaller vessels in addition to Galilée.